morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 The dereplication step is technically no longer listed as part of the standard dada2 tutorial, as it is performed by the dada() step if given filenames.
 But, it can be lighter on memory requirements to run them as separate steps like done here, so it is left this way here for the sake of keeping things going.
+Verbose=TRUE, just tells R that we want to see progress messages, summaries, and warnings to monitor the command as it runs.

 ```R
 # Dereplication -----------------------------------------------------------